catberry/catberry/docs/index.md

 where `<component-name>` is a component's name like `hello-world`.

-Hope now you are an expert in the Catberry Framework.
-Enjoy it!
+By now you should be an expert in setting up the Catberry Framework, go ahead and give it a spin!

 **[↑ back to top](#table-of-contents)**